skycoin/skywire-testnet/docs/api/ManagerAPI.md

 HTTP/1.1 500 Internal Server Error
 ```

-### Get Node
+### Get Node Information
-Get detailed information from the manager about the specified Node.
+Get detailed information from the Manager about the specified Node.
 The Node key must be passed as a query string to the URI.

+Use the `/conn/getAll` to obtain a list of the connect Node keys, then use one of the returned Node Keys as input to this API request.

+Note: You must have already logged into the Manager using the `/login` API, and obtained a valid token from the `/token` API.

 #### Usage
 ```